zze/CraftedWeb/README.md

 #Installing

 **AUTOMATIC WAY TO INSTALL:**
-* 1. Upload all files to your desired location.
+1. Upload all files to your desired location.

-* 2. (Optional)Create a new database ON THE SAME DATABASE AS YOUR 'auth'.
+2. (Optional)Create a new database ON THE SAME DATABASE AS YOUR 'auth'.
 Name it for example: craftedweb.
-If you do not create one now, the installer will 				             hopefully do it for you.
+If you do not create one now, the installer will do it for you.

-* 3. CHMOD the 'error.log','/install/sql/CraftedWeb_Base.sql','/includes/configuration.php' and lastly, all files found in '/install/sql/updates/'
+3. CHMOD the 'error.log','/install/sql/CraftedWeb_Base.sql','/includes/configuration.php' and lastly, all files found in '/install/sql/updates/'
 	How to CHMOD on FileZilla: http://www.phpjunkyard.com/tutorials/ftp-chmod-tutorial.php

-* 3. Open up your website.
+4. Open up your website.
 You should be redirected to the Installer.
 Follow the instructions.

-* 4. When you are finished with the Installer.
+5. When you are finished with the Installer.
 Rename or Delete(Most secure) the /install directory.
 When you do this, you website Will be enabled.

-* 5. Browse the page and check for any problems.
+6. Browse the page and check for any problems.

 	If you encounter errors/problems.